Local-first builder utility: DriftCheck by A2ZAI

 Defined viral artifact

-PR scorecard first, public benchmark card second
+PR scorecard first, public proof card second

 Viral Artifact